 A mentally agile restaurant manager has developed a complex set of skills that allows them to think critically and expand possibilities by making connections to solve problems.

 ‘Success is a habit.’
 Good managers can set goals and have learned how to reach them.
-They do not drift through the week dealing with whatever situation crosses their desk.
-They can prioritize.
-They take a pro-active approach to preventing problems.
+Good managers do not drift through the week dealing with whatever situation crosses their desk.
+They can prioritize and take a pro-active approach to preventing problems.
 They measure problems by their ability to control the situation, how realistic their goals are, and the risk involved.

 Good goal setters are good planners.
-They create realistic plans of action.
-They create good support systems.
-They are predictable.
+They create realistic plans of action and implement good support systems.

 Coaching and Training

 A manager who has learned to coach and train people is also a good leader.
 These skills go ‘hand in hand.’
 They are able to delegate authority, but make sure each benchmark is met, on time.
 If their team is not ready, then they can create the team they need.
 If you have a good grasp of coaching skills you do not need to expound too much in the job interview.
 It will be evident.

 This manager is also good at delegating.
 They cannot be everywhere at once.
 They need to know the ‘Back of the house’ is not ignoring safety protocols because the ‘front of the house’ has been overwhelmed with customers for two hours.